 Remove the bowl from the mixer, sift the cornstarch onto the beaten egg whites, add the vinegar and vanilla, and fold in lightly with a rubber spatula.
 Pile the meringue into the middle of the circle on the parchment paper and smooth it, making a rough disk.
 Bake for 1 1/2 hours.
 Turn off the oven, keep the door closed, and allow the meringue to cool completely in the oven, about 1 hour.
 It will be crisp on the outside and soft on the inside.

-Once cooled - add sweetened and whipped cream and the berries or fruit of your choice.
-Fresh and raw or cooked into a sauce - this dessert can handle it all.
-And it will become your summer favorite as well!
+Once cooled - add lightly sweetened whipped cream and the berries or fruit of your choice.
+Try peaches or figs. Fresh and raw or cooked into a compote - this dessert can handle it all.
+I'm confident this will become your summer favorite as well!